JoanaS2/Sea-Essence/README.md

 * As a Returning Visitor, I want to find a way to easily contact travel experts to plan my chosen destination, so that I can also ask any questions and send requests.

 ### Frequent Visitor Goals:
-* As a Frequent User, I want to stay informed about latest travel inspirations and receive reliable and up-to-date information to build trust with the travel website.
+* As a Frequent User, I want to stay informed about the latest travel inspirations and receive reliable and up-to-date information to build trust with the travel website.

 - - -